turingschool-examples/war_or_peace/README.md

 2/4 5:25pm : finished with mentor, :war turn.award_spoils(winner) should be working properly, discount double check test and code

 2/5 6:50pm: finished :war type tests and code

+2/5 9:25pm: created all 52 cards (pain) and decks. starting on Start class/method